 Snow peas & sugar snaps

-Depending on your area, these ‘fancy’ pea varieties can get pretty costly to buy.
+Depending on your area, these ‘fancy’ pea varieties can get costly.
 In the garden, they’re not difficult to grow at all and don’t take up much horizontal space due to their vining nature.

 Peas like snow peas and sugar snaps are cool-season veggies and perfect for a short but sweet early harvest.
 I just wish I could stop eating them straight off the plant and actually manage to use them in my recipes…